cguttweb/nuxt-portfolio-blog/content/posts/2023-04-08-getting-into-a-routine-again.md

 There is a lot to get through currently just doing a refresh of some fundamentals and trying to come up with some small app ideas.

-I have also managed to fix my site and it now deployed successfully after reverting back to a commit
+I have also managed to fix my site and it now deployed successfully after reverting back to a commit I'm still not entirely sure what I did I think it was potentially trying to update yarn and/or node modules which screwed it up.

+I do plan on rebuilding my site with Nuxt 3 I'm still deciding what I want to do with it what modules to use? are the ones I'm currently using compatible with nuxt 3?
+I need to play about with some potential ideas before I decide which way to go with it.